Big Data: Data Lake vs Data Warehouse

 A Data Lake is a single-store, unstructured repository.

 Unlike a data warehouse, the data within a data lake is loaded unstructured and unorganised.
 It is not analysed or processed before it enters the repository; it can be loaded in in its rawest form.
 There may be data that is never used within a data lake because data can be accepted from all sources and in all formats.

 Configuration (schema creation) takes place as and when the data within a date lake is required.

-- There is just the one store to manage so auditing and compliance become easier.
+There is just one store to manage so auditing and compliance become easier

-- With all the data stored in one repository, their is a concern that the data is potentially more vulnerable.
+- With all the data stored in one repository, there is a concern that the data is potentially more vulnerable